Java provides two interfaces to sort objects using data members of the class:

 - Negative Value (-1): Indicates that the first object is less than the second object.

-class to sort by the author's name.
+Comparator for the Book class to sort by the author's name.

 - You can use a

-to sort the list by the new attribute.
-If the list is already sorted by one attribute, using a secondary sorting strategy (e.g., usingthenComparing
+Comparatorto sort the list by the new attribute.
+If the list is already sorted by one attribute, using a secondary sorting strategy (e.g., usingthenComparing) can maintain the previous order where applicable.

 3. In a system that allows for dynamic sorting criteria (e.g., user can choose sort by age or name), how would you design the sorting mechanism?